APRN Admission Deadline Extended to March 1, 2024

 The UCLA School of Nursing has an option within the Master of Science in Nursing degree program that is designed to prepare individuals with a baccalaureate degree in another discipline for a career in nursing.
 This two-year pre-licensure program includes summer enrollment between the first and second years.
 Those who complete the program are granted the Master in Science in Nursing (MSN) degree and are eligible to take the National Council Licensing Examination(NCLEX) to be licensed as registered nurses (RN).
 They are then prepared to practice nursing at the bedside in a hospital setting.

-Graduates of the program are also qualified to take the Clinical Nurse Leader certification exam given by the American Association of Colleges of Nursing and may apply for a Public Health Nursing Certificate from the California Board of Registered Nursing.
+Graduates of the program may also apply for a Public Health Nursing Certificate from the California Board of Registered Nursing.

-Master of Science in Nursing (MSN) — Advanced Practice Registered Nurse (APRN)
+Master of Science in Nursing - Advanced Practice Registered Nurse (APRN)

 The School of Nursing offers a two-year course of graduate study leading to the Master of Science in Nursing (MSN) designed to prepare registered nurses with a bachelor's degree in nursing for advanced practice.
 The MSN Advanced Practice Registered Nurse/Post-licensure program prepares nurse practitioners and clinical nurse specialists for the national certification examinations in the specialty that they are admitted into.

 Advanced practice specialties offered through the UCLA School of Nursing include:

 - Pediatric Population